NetApp/netapp-astra-toolkits/docs/toolkit/optionalargs/README.md

 # Optional Global Arguments

 There are currently 4 global arguments that modify command output.
-Most of these arguments (all but {{--help}}) should be placed immediately after {{./toolkit.py}} invocation, and before positional verbs (like deploy or clone):
+Most of these arguments (all but `--help`) should be placed immediately after `./toolkit.py` invocation, and before positional verbs (like deploy or clone):

 * [Help](#help)
 * [Verbose](#verbose)